ccparkhurst/xylophone-says-game/README.md

   * Add three levels of difficulty
   * Keep track of high score
   * Toggle between free play mode and Simon mode
+  * Add ability to control keyboard with key strokes in addition to mouse clicks